 The Group has changed the method used to accrue for liabilities for emissions in the interim periods.
-Commencing from the three month period ended 30 June 2021, the Group will recognize a liability for emissions only to the extent that the cumulative volume of CO2 emitted at the end of each interim reporting period exceed the allowances held by the Group as of that date.
-The change in the method has been applied in the six month period ended 30 June 2021 and resulted in a $\epsilon$ 70.9 million increase to profit before tax and a corresponding decrease to liabilities (the effect of this change in the comparative figures has been assessed as not significant).
-For the three month period ended 30 June 2021 the relevant effect is a decrease of $\epsilon$ 11.2 million in profit before tax and a corresponding increase to liabilities.
-Had this method been applied to the first quarter of 2021, the effect would have been an increase to profit before tax of $\epsilon$ 82.1 million and corresponding decrease to liabilities.
+Commencing from the three month period ended 30 June 2021, the Group recognizes a liability for emissions only to the extent that the cumulative volume of CO2 emitted at the end of each interim reporting period exceed the allowances held by the Group as of that date.
+The change in the method has been applied in the nine month period ended 30 September 2021 and resulted in a ε 37.2 million increase to profit before tax and a corresponding decrease to liabilities (the effect of this change in the comparative figures has been assessed as not significant).
+For the three month period ended 30 September 2021 the relevant effect is a decrease of ε 33.7 million in profit before tax and a corresponding increase to liabilities.